 Conservation.
 Energy conservation, particularly by commercial and industrial consumers, can help reduce New York’s power needs in the short term, as well as help with long-term supplies.
 The New York Energy Research and Development Authority’s “Energy Smart” program — which provides energy efficiency information, conducts research and development on energy efficiency, and provides incentives to consumers to purchase energy efficient products — is a good start.
 Conservation would be further encouraged if all energy users were able to readily see how the cost of electricity differs throughout each day.
 An easy start would be a tiered system of rates with higher costs for power in mid-day – when power is at peak consumer demand —than the morning.

-Encouraging New York's utilities to enter into contracts and useinancial risk-management techniques to protect consumers against short-term price volatility.
+Encouraging New York's utilities to enter into contracts and use financial risk-management techniques to protect consumers against short-term price volatility.
 In a competitive energy market, prices -- particularly in a daily spot market -- rise and fall based on supply and demand.
 Utilities can insulate their customers from abrupt and sharp price changes by relying less on daily spot markets to set their customers' prices and instead enter into a rational blend of contracts with power suppliers to stabilize prices.
 Several New York utilities already employ these tools to protect customers from price spikes; all New York utilities should do the same.

 Getting new, cleaner, diverse power sources on line.
 The New York Independent System Operator (NYISO), the non-profit entity that manages the state’s power supply, says that the state needs 8,600 megawatts of new generating capacity by 2005 to meet growing demand.
 New York hasn’t put a major new power plant on line since 1995.